ricsanfre/pi-cluster/docs/_docs/monitoring.md

     path: /tmp/dashboards
 ```

-With this sidecar provisioner, Grafana dashboards can be provisioned automatically creating ConfigMap resources containing the dashboard json definition.
-A provisioning sidecar container must be enabled in order to check in real time for those ConfigMaps and automatically copy them to the provisioning directory (`/tmp/dashboards`).
+With this sidecar provider enabled, Grafana dashboards can be provisioned automatically creating ConfigMap resources containing the dashboard json definition.
+A provisioning sidecar container must be enabled in order to look for those ConfigMaps in real time and automatically copy them to the provisioning directory (`/tmp/dashboards`).

 Check out ["Grafana chart documentation: Sidecar for Dashboards"](https://github.com/grafana/helm-charts/tree/main/charts/grafana#sidecar-for-dashboards) explaining how to enable/use dashboard provisioning side-car.